Building brand awareness has always been a challenge for small businesses. Limited resources and intense competition make it difficult to get noticed.

 However, it requires careful execution.
 Used incorrectly, it can backfire.
 Two of the most significant risks are:

 - Brand Devaluation: If you run discounts too often, customers may start to see your product as "cheap."
-They will learn to wait for a sale rather than paying full price, which can permanently hurt your profit margins and the perceived value of your brand.
+They will learn to wait for a sale rather than paying full price, which can boost short term sales without building long-term brand value and can permanently hurt your profit margins and perceived value.

 - Skewed Customer Expectations: Promotions can attract customers who are only loyal to the deal, not to your brand.
 Once the promotion ends, these customers may leave.
 Your goal is to structure promotions that convert these deal-seekers into long-term supporters.

-The key must be the strategic intent.
-Effective sales promotion strategies are planned moves with clear objectives, be it clearing old inventory, generating leads, or to build customer loyalty.
+The key must be the strategic intent, because any sales promotion strategy works best when the strongest promotional strategies are built around clear objectives and timing, whether that means clearing old inventory, generating leads, or building customer loyalty.

 Why do Marketers Do Sales Promotion?